davepinch/pinchy.cc/content/topics/people/b/bertrand-russell/universe/i-should-say-that-the-universe-is-just-there-and-that-is-all.md

 ---
 title: "I should say that the universe is just there, and that is all."
 attribution: Bertrand Russell
-quote of:
+brute fact of: universe
-  - Bertrand Russell
-  - brute fact
+example of: brute fact
-  - universe
-related:
+side note:
 # Terry Pratchett, Lords and Ladies:
   - "In the Beginning there was nothing, which exploded."
 type: quote
+universe of: Bertrand Russell
 tags:
   - quote
   - God